PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - Making the obstacles big enough so that the robot avoids them the best way possible, but without losing too much ground to clear.

 - Resizing the grid_map so that it can be displayed correctly in an appropiate resolution.
-I used **cv2.resize** with **interpolation=cv2.INTER_NEAREST** to resize it to the same size as the original image map has.
+I crated a function to do so using **cv2.resize** with **interpolation=cv2.INTER_NEAREST** to resize it to the same size as the original image map has.

 ## Execution video: